kanthilochan/Windenergie/README.md

 Wind speed data from Global Wind Atlas

-Data Preprocessing:
+2. Data Preprocessing:

 Importing raw data into PostgreSQL/PostGIS database using Python scripts.

 Cleaning and preprocessing data.

-Automation with Jenkins:

-Automating data retrieval from GitHub and PostgreSQL/PostGIS.

-Processing data and storing results back in the database.

-Loading processed data into ArcGIS Pro for visualization.
+Generating additional features such as distance to substations.

-Visualization in ArcGIS Pro:
+3. Visualization in ArcGIS Pro:

 XY Table to Point conversion for wind turbine data.